 Motion blur is symmetric for both trailing and leading edges.
 It is the blurring caused by eye tracking on continuously-displayed refreshes (sample-and-hold).
 This is not pixel persistence; but a different cause of display motion blur.
 See Science & References.
 Higher refresh rates (120Hz) or flicker (CRT and LightBoost) reduce this type of motion blur, see 60Hz vs 120Hz vs LightBoost.

 PWM artifacts look like repeated images, and can affect motion fludity.
 PWM represents Pulse-Width Modulation, a technique that many LCD backlights use for dimming screen brightness.
 Motion artifacts can appear at dim brightness settings.
+The above photograph was taken during Brightness setting of 0%.
 See TFTCentral PWM.

 How Were These Images Captured?

 A stationary camera is good for photographing pixel transitions statically.
 However, it is not a very accurate representation of perceived display motion blur and motion artifacts:

 Pursuit Camera: Accurate Capture of LCD Motion Artifacts